 - Headings and subheadings are short, straightforward, and descriptive.

 - Numbered lists start at “1” not at “0”.

 - Your website uses easy-to-read text colors against a background.

 - There are proper margins between texts, lines, headings, and paragraphs.

-- The web contents on your website are print-friendly.
+- The content on your website is print-friendly.

-If you need more details of SEO contents, check out this guide to creating content for SEO.
+If you need more information about SEO content, check out this guide to create content for SEO.

 Web form optimization is vital to convert users into customers, leads, and subscribers.

-The most website utilizes it to gain customer information, engaging and increasing sales.
+Most websites utilize it to gain customer information, engage with users and increase sales.

 For example, contact forms, registration forms, surveys, quizzes and much more.
 These forms help you to track online leads and provide a better user experience.